fnaard/puppet-choco_app/README.md

 ## Reference

+### Classes

-### Class: choco_app
+#### choco_app

 Installs and configures Chocolatey.

-####`contains_legacy_packages`

-The content of the <containsLegacyPackageInstalls> setting in the chocolatey.config file.
+`contains_legacy_packages`: The content of the "containsLegacyPackageInstalls" setting in the chocolatey.config file.
 Valid options: true or false.
-Default: 'true'.
+Default: 'true'

-####`execution_timeout`

-The content of the <commandExecutionTimeoutSeconds> setting in the chocolatey.config file.
+`execution_timeout`: The content of the "commandExecutionTimeoutSeconds" setting in the chocolatey.config file.
 Valid options: integer.
-Default: '2700'.
+Default: '2700'

-####`checksum_files`

-The content of the <checksumFiles> setting in the chocolatey.config file.
+`checksum_files`: The content of the "checksumFiles" setting in the chocolatey. config file.
 Valid options: true or false.
-Default: 'true'.
+Default: 'true'

-####`autouninstaller`

-The content of the <autoUninstaller> setting in the chocolatey.config file.
+`autouninstaller`: The content of the 'autoUninstaller" setting in the chocolatey.config file.
 Valid options: true or false.
-Default: 'false'.
+Default: 'false'

-####`allow_global_confirmation`

-The content of the <allowGlobalConfirmation> setting in the chocolatey.config file.
+`allow_global_confirmation`: The content of the "allowGlobalConfirmation" setting in the chocolatey.config file.
 Valid options: true or false.
-Default: 'false'.
+Default: 'false'

-####`include_chocolatey_org_src`

-Whether or not to include the main chocolatey.org source when building the chocolatey.config file.
+`include_chocolatey_org_src`: Whether or not to include the main chocolatey.org source when building the chocolatey.config file.
 Useful if you're behind a firewall, or if local policy does not allow the use of sources on the Internet.
 Valid options: true or false.
-Default: 'true'.
+Default: 'true'

+### Types

-### Type: choco_app::source
+#### choco_app::source

-Inserts an additional <source /> in the chocolatey.config file to make Chocolatey search additional repositories for packages.
+Inserts an additional source element in the chocolatey.config file to make Chocolatey search additional repositories for packages.
 See also the class parameter `include_chocolatey_org_src` if you wish to omit the main chocolatey.org repository itself from the config file.

-####`source_id`

-The string to supply as the "id" for this source in the chocolatey.config.
+`source_id`: The string to supply as the "id" for this source in the chocolatey. config.
 Valid options: string.
 Default value: the resource $name.  (namevar)

-####`url`

-The string to supply as the "value" for this source in the chocolatey.config.
+`url`: The string to supply as the "value" for this source in the chocolatey. config.
 Valid options: string.
 Default value: none.
 (Required)

-####`disabled`

-The string to supply for the "disabled" attribute of this source.
-Valid
+`disabled`: The string to supply for the "disabled" attribute of this source.
-options: true or false.
+Valid options: true or false.
 Default: 'false'

-####`order`

-This parameter controls the relative order in which this source will be inserted in the chocolatey.config file.
+`order`: This parameter controls the relative order in which this source will be inserted in the chocolatey.config file.
 The main chocolatey.org source is set to an order of '30'.
 Valid options: 02 - 99.
 Default value: 50.

 ## Limitations